Applicants Schools Enterprise Media About Find a course Apply

 Honours

-The Law School has an embedded honours program that is available for students.
+The School of Law and Justice has an embedded honours program that is available for students.
 The Bachelor of Psychological Science (Honours) is available as an additional year (or part-time eqv) to students based on merit.

 Fees and charges